swdpcomputing/three-js-demo/README.md

 ## Disabled features

-There is an in-built menu where you can change the texture and colour options of the 'Refresh' Text.
+There is a in-built menu where you can change the texture and colour options of the 'Refresh' Text.
 If you'd like to see a version with this feature, please let me know.
 You can see how it's implemented in the codebase.